 - Article: Adolescent Health Information Privacy

 The answer to this question varies depending on the state in which a practice is located.
-Assuming the law in this state allowed the pediatrician discretion in deciding whether to test without the minor’s consent, there are many different issues that would play a role in his determination.
+Assuming the law in this state allowed the physician discretion in deciding whether to test without the minor’s consent, there are many different issues that would play a role in his determination.
 For example, even when state law allows parents to have a drug test performed on their adolescent child without consent of the adolescent, the American Academy of Pediatrics (AAP) cautions against involuntarily drug testing adolescents except in particular emergency situations.2 Also, in this particular case the parents planned to admit their child to substance abuse treatment based on a positive result to one test.
-Their plan provided an opportunity for the pediatrician to educate the parents about the limited value of a single test result, which cannot indicate a pattern of abuse, dependence, or impairment and might yield false-positive results.2 Furthermore, a negative result would not rule out substance abuse.3 The pediatrician also had to consider the potential damage that testing without the patient’s consent would have on his therapeutic relationship with the patient.
-In this case, the pediatrician would have to determine which course represented the best interest of his patient.
+Their plan provided an opportunity for the physician to educate the parents about the limited value of a single test result, which cannot indicate a pattern of abuse, dependence, or impairment, and might yield false-positive results.2 Furthermore, a negative result would not rule out substance abuse.3 The physician also had to consider the potential damage that testing without the patient’s consent would have on his therapeutic relationship with the patient.
+In this case, the physician would have to determine which course represented the best interest of his patient.

 Medical Liability Risk Management Recommendations

 Consider the following recommendations:2,4

 - Know the minor consent laws about substance abuse diagnosis and treatment in the state in which you practice.